E3

 Possible Causes

-Failed defrost thermistor on evaporator, Broken or shorted defrost sensor wiring, Poor connection at control board, Defective electronic control board defrost circuit
+Failed defrost thermistor on the evaporator, broken or shorted defrost sensor wiring, poor connection at the control board, or a defective electronic control board defrost circuit.

 How to Fix / Troubleshooting

 - Step 3 – Test thermistor: Disconnect the thermistor and measure resistance at a known temperature (e.g., in ice water ~32°F/0°C).
-Compare to Gladiator spec.
+Compare it to the Gladiator specification.
 Replace if readings are incorrect.

 Advertisements